jjorns20/Project1/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the _ file may be used to install only certain pieces of it, such as Filebeat.

-TODO: Enter the playbook file.

 This document contains the following details:

-Description of the Topologu
+-Description of the Topologu

-Access Policies
+-Access Policies

-ELK Configuration
+-ELK Configuration

-Beats in Use
+  -Beats in Use

-Machines Being Monitored
+  -Machines Being Monitored

-How to Use the Ansible Build
+-How to Use the Ansible Build

 Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _, in addition to restricting _ to the network.
+Load balancing ensures that the application will be highly reliable, in addition to restricting access to the network.

 TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?